Reduce Ear Wax: The Do’s and Don’ts

 What to Avoid to Reduce Ear Wax

 Managing earwax effectively requires caution, as some common approaches can aggravate the issue or cause injury.
+Understanding what not to do proves just as important as knowing proper techniques.
 Here’s what you should steer clear of:

 • Steer Clear of Cotton Swabs: Despite their popularity, cotton swabs can push earwax deeper into your ear canal.
 Medical experts advise against their use for earwax removal.